wanshade/telegram-bot/README.md

       npm start

-The bot will listen for large transfers of USDC and post alerts on Twitter.
+The bot will listen for large transfers of USDC and post alerts on Telegram Channel.